sharma66mahesh/ShadowShift/README.md

 # Shadow Shift Chrome Extension
-Welcome to the Dark Theme Chrome Extension repository!
+Welcome to the Shadow Shift Chrome Extension repository!

-This extension allows you to **<i>easily switch any webpage to a dark theme</i>** with just a click, providing a more comfortable browsing experience, especially in low-light environments.
+This extension allows you to **<i>easily switch any webpage/PDF documents to a dark theme</i>** with just a click, providing a more comfortable browsing experience, especially in low-light environments.

 ## Motivation
 Initially I found it difficult to read PDF books on my Chrome Browser at night.
 I thought about having the ability to toggle between light/dark mode for a PDF file in a chrome extension would be cool.
 Then I thought "**Why just PDF files - when we can do this for any webpages.**"